Why is my fascia algae growth

 Roofing

-The answer to 'why is my fascia algae growth' is that algae growth on the fascia boards of your roof is a common problem caused by moisture, shade, and poor ventilation.
-Fascia boards are the vertical boards that run along the edge of your roof, and they can be susceptible to algae buildup due to their exposure to the elements.
+The answer to 'why is my fascia algae growth' is that the fascia board on your roof is likely experiencing algae buildup due to moisture, lack of sunlight, and poor ventilation.
+Fascia boards, which are the vertical boards that run along the edge of your roof, can be prone to algae growth in damp, shaded areas where moisture accumulates.

 Step-by-Step Guide